cloudflare/cloudflare-docs/content/workers/tutorials/handle-form-submissions-with-airtable/index.md

 ## Conclusion

-With this tutorial completed, you have created a Workers serverless function that can accept form submissions and persist them to Airtable.
-You have learned how to parse form data, set up environment variables, and use the `fetch` API to make requests to external services outside of your Workers function.
+With this tutorial completed, you have created a Worker that can accept form submissions and persist them to Airtable.
+You have learned how to parse form data, set up environment variables, and use the `fetch` API to make requests to external services outside of your Worker.

-You can find the source for this project — both the front-end UI and the serverless function that communicates with Airtable — [on GitHub](https://github.com/cloudflare/workers-airtable-form).
+You can find the source for this project — both the front-end UI and the Worker that communicates with Airtable — [on GitHub](https://github.com/cloudflare/workers-airtable-form).

 ## Related resources